NuGet/Home/accepted/2023/dotnet-nuget-setapikey.md

   -f, --from-file            Treat the <VALUE> argument as a filename, whose contents contain the API key.
   -s, --source <SOURCE>      The package source which this API should be used with.
 [Required] --configfile               The nuget.config file to write the API key to.
 [Default: c:\users\zivkan\AppData\Roaming\NuGet\NuGet.Config]
-  --store-in-clear-text      Don't use .NET's ProtectedData APIs to encrypt API key.
-Required on platforms that don't support the API.
   -?, -h, --help             Show command line help.
 ```